nolanderc/rust-postgres-query/README.md

 In the previous examples we had a `Book` that contained an `Author`.
-This is what is called a many-to-one relationship, since one book only has one author, but many books may the same author (or so we assume anyway).
-What if you instead had `Author` -> `Book`?
+This is what is called a many-to-one relationship, since one book only has one author, but many books may share the same author (or so we assume anyway).
+What if you instead had `Author` an author that contained many `Book`s?
 We know that one author may write many books, so that is a one-to-many relationship.
 We can write an extractor for that case as well:

 ```rust
 # use postgres_query::*;